ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa0/index.md

   printf "%s\n" program;;
 ```

-Put this into `compiler.ml`, and create another file `87.int` that
+Put this into `compile.ml`, and create another file `87.int` that
 contains just the number 87, then run:

 ```
-⤇ ocaml compiler.ml 87.int
+⤇ ocaml compile.ml 87.int

 section .text
 global our_code_starts_here